cbarrick/meta.pl/README.md

-# Better meta-predicates for Prolog
+# Templated meta-predicates for Prolog

 This library provides a templating system to ease the development of meta-predicates and a handful of basic meta-predicates based on this system.